A Guide to ISO 13485

 Many businesses hold both ISO 13485 and ISO 9001 certifications.
 If your business is ISO 13485 certified, achieving ISO 9001 certification is significantly easier.
 The requirements of these two standards are generally harmonized.
 While ISO 9001 contains a few requirements related to business clauses that ISO 13485 doesn’t cover, you'll already have done most of the work.

 ISO 13485 specifies quality management for medical device manufacturers and related organizations.
 This means a variety of companies in the medical device industry and pharmaceutical supply chain use ISO 13485 standards.
 Organizations that use this standard include:

 A significant change in the 2016 update addresses outsourcing.
-This update organization requires the organization to ensure that companies it contracts with meet ISO 13485 standards when outsourcing the development, design, or servicing of a medical device.
+This update requires an organization to ensure that companies it contracts with meet ISO 13485 standards when outsourcing the development, design or servicing of a medical device.

-ISO standards are voluntary, so being certified as ISO 13485 compliant isn’t always necessary.
+ISO standards are voluntary, so being certified to ISO 13485 isn’t always necessary.
 Europe and Japan offer alternative national standards.
 On the other hand, Canada requires class I, II and III medical device manufacturers to achieve ISO 13485 certification.

-The requirements within ISO 13485 have been adopted into a number of different countries’ regulatory programs.
-Regulators in Australia, Canada, the European Union, Japan, and the United States use it.
+Since the 2016 revision arrived, the requirements within ISO 13485 have been adopted into a number of different countries' regulatory programs.
+Regulators in Australia, Canada, the European Union, Japan and the United States use it.
 It is used with modifications in the United Kingdom and by the Medical Device Single Audit Program.

 Many of the revisions made to ISO 13485 reflect its importance to regulatory bodies.
 Among these revisions are: